EchoMAV/docs/docs/compile_l4t_orin.md

 What you will doing:

 1. Download and setup the necessary files
-2. Replace a .dts file
+2. Replace a .dtb file
 3. Generate the image and flash the device

 So buckle up and let's get started.